Zurglots/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+   These two are very similar but share a key difference. .map creates a new array.
+Where .forEach does not.
+Both execute a function once for each element in an array.

 2. What is the difference between a function and a method?
+   I think they're both technically functions.
+However, a method is a function which is a PROPERTY of an object.

 3. What is closure?
+   Closure is the act of creating a function within a function and limiting it's access or scope to ONLY what is inside the parent function.

 4. Describe the four rules of the 'this' keyword.

+   1. Global Scope
+      This is literally JS.
+Every object in JS in within this scope if 'this' is called.
+   2. Implicit Binding
+      When a function is called by a preceding dot the object before that dot is 'this'.
+   3. Explicit Binding
+      This overrides the 'new' binding by explicitly telling the function which object's 'this' we would like to access.
+Commonly with .call or .apply.
+I assume super() does the same thing?
+   4. New Binding
+      Whenever we call on a function inside an object with 'new' this references that object.

 5. Why do we need super() in an extended class?
+   The super function is what gives our extends context.
+Without the super, the class does not know what to do with the extended object.

 ## Project Set up